Skip to content

 Key What it does

 levels Names of the geographical hierarchy levels, smallest → largest.
-The default for England is ["SGU", "MGU", "LGU", "XLGU"] (Output Area → MSOA → Local Authority → Region).
+The UK build uses ["SGU", "MGU", "LGU", "XLGU"] (Output Area → MSOA → Local Authority → Region/Nation).

 load_all true to build the entire dataset, false to use the filter below.